 Unlike THC, CBD is not addictive and harmless to health.

 Reasons for the Cannabidiol (CBD) Debate

-Since the beginning of July 2018, the merchants in question are no longer so serene.
+Since the beginning of July 2018, the traders in question are no longer so serene.
 Several stores were searched, and their owners placed in police custody, then released.
 Because French law is not clear vis-à-vis this new product.

 The main reasons for the debate around CBD in France are: